smartcomputer-ai/agent-os/docs/design/design.md

 So, conceivably, the runtime, in future iterations of the Agent OS, will function more like a distributed orchestration layer that lives somewhere in the cloud, providing the functionalities we just outlined.
 Much of the Agent OS is designed with this future purpose in mind.
 Most significantly, Wit functions are designed to be executed in a cloud function environment.
 Moreover, the object store is a just a very simple key-value database and can plug into distributed KV stores such as Foundation DB or other managed offerings.
 Larger objects will likely be stored in blob storage systems like S3.

+But at the same time, to provide strong privacy and persistence guarantees, it should always be possible to run parts or an entire agent on your local devices.
+A local runtime will coordinate with a cloud runtime in the same way that your local Git repository connects to the remote repository that is hosted by, say, GitHub.
+The local runtime will synchronize all relevant Grit objects to your machine and then execute Wit functions there (and sync the results back to the cloud).
+This will unlock an extreme level of privacy for certain parts of your agent because the data can be end-to-end encrypted and only decrypted on your device, while the keys never leave your trusted device, allowing the data to be synced to the cloud without worry of leaking any private information.

 You might also wonder about sandboxing specifically, especially when we talk about generating code and executing it.
 The Agent OS is designed to work in conjunction with current sandboxing systems, such as containerization and other Linux namespacing techniques.
 For example, a core could be required to carry a manifest of the type of I/O and external resources it wants to access, and the runtime will then make sure that the Wit is executed in a suitable environment.
 Further, the system is designed with WebAssembly in mind.
 It is very much conceivable that most Wit functions will be written in a WASM compatible language and that the runtime will utilize WASM for sandboxing.

 ### Security and Privacy
 For data security and privacy, the runtime will provide all kinds of low-level primitives that make sure the data is secure from prying eyes.

-On the other hand, the idea that actors will run in different places is a key aspect to building agents that you can trust with your most private data.
+As just mentioned (in the "Future Runtime" section), the idea that actors will run in different places is a key aspect to building agents that you can trust with your most private data.
 Your personal agent might be acting on all kinds of data and events in the cloud, but when it comes to, say, personal medical records you should have the option that such data can only be read and operated on by an actor that runs on a trusted device, such as your personal computer.
+In other words, a commitment to ["local-first computing"](https://www.inkandswitch.com/local-first/) gives us most of the things we want here.

-So, for true privacy, the [end-to-end principle](https://en.wikipedia.org/wiki/End-to-end_principle) applies.
+Moreover, for true privacy, the [end-to-end principle](https://en.wikipedia.org/wiki/End-to-end_principle) applies.
 That is, the actor implementor will have to ensure that certain data is encrypted as blobs inside the object store, that such data is only sent to trusted language models, and so on.
 And the runtime can provide facilities that encryption keys are only available to permissioned actors.

 As for code security, the runtime will largely be tasked with the responsibility to make sure that only permissioned changes are made to the cores of an actor.
 For example, there might be actors that have a "frozen" codebase that cannot update itself.
 When the runtime detects a step in such an actor that modifies its own code, it can just reject the step and not make it part of the head reference, thus avoiding ever executing the modified code.
 The orderly step execution regime is suitable to add all kinds of security and privacy enforcement subsystems.